All Posts

 Contents

-Three primary solutions are available: chargeback insurance, chargeback protection, and chargeback prevention.
+There are two other solutions also available: chargeback protection and chargeback prevention.

 Although these three terms are often used interchangeably, important distinctions exist between them.
 I’ll make these differences clear in this article.